Section 33 notifications

 Section 33 of the Building Act 1993 (the Act) requires a relevant building surveyor (RBS) to notify the VBA of any failure of a person named as the builder on a building permit to comply with the following requirements:

-- The person named as the builder on a building permit must notify the relevant building surveyor of the completion of each mandatory notification stage, and
+- The person that is named as the builder in a building permit issued for building work must ensure the relevant building surveyor is notified without delay of the completion of each mandatory notification stage of that work.

-- The person named as the builder on a building permit must ensure that anyone carrying out building work stops carrying out that work or any part of that work on completion of a mandatory notification stage, if directed to do so by the relevant building surveyor.
+- The person that is named as the builder in a building permit issued for building work must ensure that person carrying out the building work stops carrying out that work or any part of that work on completion of a mandatory notification stage, if directed to do so by the relevant building surveyor.

-Please forward the notification in writing, with the above information/documentation, to firstname.lastname@example.org.
-Include 's33 Notification' in the subject line of the email.
+Please complete the approved form and email this with the requested documentation to the referrals email.
+Please include 's33 Notification' in the subject line of the email.

 What happens next

-If it is of a low risk and a first-time offence, we will issue a warning letter to the builder.
+If it is of a low risk and a first-time offence, we will issue a caution letter to the builder.
 The letter advises them of the offence and states that if a further s33 Notification is received, it may be referred to the Practitioner Discipline Unit for consideration.